wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

 When the robot is connected to the Field Management System at competition, the Driver Station mode is dictated by the :term:`FMS`.
 This means that you cannot disable your robot and the DS cannot disable itself in order to detect joystick changes.
 A manual complete refresh of the joysticks can be initiated by pressing the F1 key on the keyboard.
 Note that this will close and re-open all devices, so all devices should be in their center position as noted above.

 .. image:: images/joystick/lights.jpg
+   :alt: On the USB tab the indicators light up to show what is currently being pressed.

 The USB Devices Tab contains indicators of the values of axes buttons and the POV that can be used to determine the mapping between physical joystick features and axis or button numbers.
 Simply click the joystick in the list to select it and the indicators will begin responding to the joystick input.